-In 1971, the Legislature passed a bill which combined junior colleges (Fairbury, established in 1941, in SCC's area), state vocational/technical colleges, and the area technical schools into one system of two-year institutions.
+In 1971, the Nebraska Legislature passed a bill that combined junior colleges, state vocational-technical colleges, and area technical schools into one system of two-year institutions.
 The consolidation originally established eight technical community college areas.
-The number was reduced to six when Lincoln merged with Southeast in 1973.
+The number was reduced to six when the Lincoln and Southeast areas merged in 1973.
+As conceived in 1971, Nebraska community college areas were to be governed locally by elected boards.

 |1941||Nebraska State Trade School is established in Milford; Fairbury Junior College is established in Fairbury.|